SANDAG/ABM-Reporting/README.md

 ### emfac

-All SQL objects necessary to create inputs from the Activity-Based Model to EMFAC are included at **sql\emfac** and built to the ABM general reporting database.
+All Python and SQL objects necessary to create inputs to EMFAC from the Activity-Based Model are included in this repository.
+These include SQL objects at **sql\emfac** that are built to the ABM general reporting database as well as Python scripts and the environment necessary to run them at **python\emfac**.

 ### fed_rtp_20